 “2002, 2004, 2007, 2010, 2011: a blessed decade for Lascombes, which confirms its return to the highest level and seems to handle even the most challenging vintages with admirable ease (though 2010, of course, stands apart as a truly great year).
 The color is intense, almost black, and the nose is powerful and complex: sweet spices, licorice, black fruits, truffle, toasted almond...
 On the palate: dense, full-bodied, concentrated, vigorous, built on “robust yet refined” tannins with a very fine grain.
-A Margaux of great classicism, a perfect blend of elegance and power. " (Le Guide Hachette des Vins 2015) Delivered in a wooden case for all orders of 6 bottles of this wine (excluding Point Relais delivery method)
+A Margaux of great classicism, a perfect blend of elegance and strength. " (Le Guide Hachette des Vins 2015) Delivered in a wooden case for all orders of 6 bottles of this wine (excluding Point Relais delivery method)

 Starting at €99 on your first order